Teens at the Redeemer

 We welcome young people in 4th-12th grades at all points of their spiritual lives to join us in leadership!
 Assistants attend a brief training session and then are free to sign up whenever they like to assist in our Godly Play classrooms on Sunday mornings.
 Our youngest students are excited to have "the big kids" with them in class, and our teachers are very grateful for a calm and helpful presence!
 Please contact our Director of Children, Teens and Family Ministries for more information.

 Middle School Youth Group (5th - 7th grades)

-Confirmation Class (8th grade)Our nine-month Confirmation Class will present what the historic community of faith has held as responses to the questions, "what do we believe, how do we pray and how then shall we live?"
+Our nine-month Confirmation Class will present what the historic community of faith has held as responses to the questions, "what do we believe, how do we pray and how then shall we live?"
 We also set aside time to enjoy each other’s company and to serve in the church community.
 While the class is required for those wanting to participate in the Episcopal Diocesan rite of Confirmation in the spring, each participant will choose whether or not he or she is ready to make a public affirmation of their faith several weeks before.
 Most of our students are 8th graders, but students 8th-12th grades are welcome to join.
-We meet twice a month from 5pm to 7pm on Sunday nights, including the evening Eucharist.
+We meet every other Sunday evening from 6:30-8pm.

 High School Youth Group (9th - 12th grades)

 High School Youth Group helps aid in your teens' worldview being integrated within Christianity by discussing tough topics in our world that students want to discuss about faith and suffering (mental health struggles, disability, homelessness, poverty, sexism, racism, environmentalism etc.)

 The night will consist of dinner (high-schoolers will choose) while we discuss a topic previously decided on that pertains to faith/doubt and or/suffering in our world.
 We gather every other Sunday evening in the Undercroft.